nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 116 (October 3, 2017):

+**Today's Progress**: Pair programming...
+Finished up "Pairwise".

+**Thoughts:**: Happy to put that algo behind me...
+At least for the moment.
+I will probably refactor it as I learn more.

+### Day 115 (September 30, 2017):

+**Today's Progress**: Did a little algo work.

+**Thoughts:**: Only got in about 10 minutes, and I know I only need to code 3 min 1 second per day, but I don't feel like I did anything.

 ### Day 114 (September 29, 2017):

 **Today's Progress**: Made my calculator app work offline and worked on algos.